 There are many ways you can comfort your loved one.

-Coming Off the Ventilator
+Coming off the Ventilator

+The ventilator brings oxygen into the lungs and helps remove carbon dioxide from your loved one’s body.
 Some people become dependent on a ventilator because of their medical problems.
-This may make it difficult to get the patient off the ventilator.
+This may make it difficult to get the person off the ventilator.

 Your Loved One’s Care Team